benjaminhunter773/haptic-fidget-app/README.md

 🐒 Haptic Fidget App 🐒
 Welcome to the Haptic Fidget App!
 This is a web-based app that brings soothing and customizable haptic feedback patterns to your fingertips.
 Whether you’re looking to relax, stay focused, or just have some fun with vibrations, this app has you covered.
 Plus, there’s an ape 🦍 in this README—because why not?

+## 🚨 Important Note 🚨

+**⚠️ Compatibility**: The Haptic Fidget App is **currently only compatible with Android devices** that support haptic feedback.

+📱 *Android Users*: You’re good to go!
+Enjoy the vibes.

+🍏 *iOS Users*: Compatibility for iOS devices is coming in a future update—stay tuned!

 <sub>Ape approves of your relaxation journey.</sub>

 🍃 Features
 Here’s what you can do with this fidgety little app: